Shanghai: Republic era

 The golden age of Shanghai began with its elevation to municipality after it was separated from Jiangsu on 7 July 1927.
 This new Chinese municipality was 494.69 km2, and included the districts of Baoshan, Yangpu, Zhabei, Nanshi, and Pudong.
-Headed by a Chinese mayor and municipal council, the city's government implemented the Greater Shanghai Plan to create a new city center in Jiangwan town of Yangpu district, outside the boundaries of the foreign concessions.
+Headed by a Chinese mayor and municipal council, the city's government implemented the Greater Shanghai Plan to create a new city centre in Jiangwan town of Yangpu district, outside the boundaries of the foreign concessions.
 The city became a commercial and financial hub of the Asia-Pacific region in the 1930s.
 During the ensuing decades, citizens of many countries immigrated to Shanghai; those who stayed for long periods called themselves "Shanghailanders".
 In the 1920s and 1930s, almost 20,000 White Russians fled the newly established Soviet Union to reside in Shanghai.
 These Shanghai Russians constituted the second-largest foreign community.
 By 1932, Shanghai had become the world's fifth-largest city and home to 70,000 foreigners.
 In the 1930s, approximately 30,000 Jewish refugees from Europe arrived in the city.